Ensure you have completed all the steps in the following documents before continuing:

 Last

-field to the last-ts input
+output field to the last-ts input field

-, drag Date Time Operations > Date Math
+Blocks, drag Date Time Operations > Date Math to the editor workspace Dataflow section

 A

-block allows for adding and subtracting time periods from dates, however in this case it is used to normalize the timestamp into UTC, which automatically happens just by passing the timestamp “through” the block.
+Date Mathblock allows for adding and subtracting time periods from dates, however in this case it is used to normalize the timestamp into UTC, which automatically happens just by passing the timestamp “through” the block.

-to ts-to-utc
+dateMath to ts-to-utc

 This will make the block much smaller and easier to position in the editor workspace by only exposing the needed

-field to the ts-to-utc input
+output field to the ts-to-utc input field

-section, drag Table Operations > Aggregation
+Blocks section, drag Table Operations > Aggregation to the editor workspace Dataflow section

-to avg-temp_c
+tableAggregation1 to avg-temp_c

 temp_c